 The Difference Between Normal and Serious

 Memory problems become apparent when an individual’s lifestyle is affected by it.
 This affect can be small; perhaps as you age you’ve noticed certain inconsequential lapses in memory when you communicate with others or misplace items.
-When the affect of memory problems exceeds a certain limit and negatively impacts your lifestyle, it is serious.
+When the effect of memory problems exceeds a certain limit and negatively impacts your lifestyle, it is serious.
 You, as the senior undergoing the change or the family member observing it, must know the difference between normal age-related memory changes and serious cognitive impairment.

 You are undergoing normal, age-related changes in memory and if these signifiers apply to you or your elderly loved one:

 - Able to function independently